hrvthzslt/personal-site/content/posts/birth-of-a-minimalistic-cli-development-environment-ii/index.md

     @./tmux link
 ```

 At the bottom, there are the script calls with install and link arguments, organized one by one in different **targets**.
 This makes calling them from other targets very easy.
-There are three collector targets: one for every install, one for every link, and one for **EVERYTHING**! _(And this is something I use in reality; there are systems where I don't want to install, just use my configurations.)_
+There are three collector targets: one for every install, one for every link, and one for **EVERYTHING**! _(And this is something I use in reality, there are systems where I don't want to install, just use my configurations.)_

 ### What I don't do